By Paul Taylor

 Although I did (finally) feel a tingling sensation, the smell of basil was totally overwhelming, and was also making me restless* at night.

-* Some oils are good for relaxation (e.g., lavender) so might help you sleep; others are stimulants (e.g., basil) so might keep you awake.
+* Some oils are said to be good for relaxation (e.g., lavender) so might help you sleep; others are stimulants (e.g., basil) so might keep you awake.

-After about three months in total with no noticeable decrease in my rate of hair loss, I decided to stop using essential oils.
+about three months in total with no noticeable results, I decided to

-After hundreds of years of aromatherapy, and all the research that’s been done, the fact that there’s still no definitive combination of oils proven to be really effective, and which are now widely being used, strongly suggests to me that using essential oils for hair loss is not going to work for most people.
+Essential oils have been around for hundreds of years.
+But, despite this, and all the research that’s been done, the fact that there’s still no definitive combination of oils proven to be really effective and being widely used, strongly suggests that using essential oils for hair loss is not going to work for most people.

 I hope this article has helped you decide which (if any) essential oils to use.